I-Joist 101

 What Are I-Joists?

 I-joists are structural engineered wood products used for framing floors and roofs.
-The consistency allows for solid performance and smooth ceilings.
+The consistency allows for solid performance, flat floors, and smooth ceilings.

-Like all joists, I-joists are typically used to transfer loads to beams, walls, and the foundation.
-Unlike traditional dimension lumber, which can twist, split, and bow, I-joists offer better consistency and strength while weighing less and being easier to handle.
+Like all floor joists, I-joists are typically used to transfer loads to beams, walls, and the foundation.
+Unlike traditional dimension lumber, which can twist, split, and bow, BCI® joists offer better consistency and strength while weighing less and being easier to handle.
 These attributes make I-joists popular with builders of single-family homes, as well as light commercial and multi-family structures.

 What Are the Benefits of I-Joists?

-I-joists have become a construction industry standard largely because they offer reliable strength, consistency, and engineered performance that can provide a better value than dimension lumber.
+I-joists have become a construction industry standard largely because they offer reliable strength, consistency, and engineered performance that can provide better value than other floor framing options.
 But that’s just the start of their benefits.

-More Strength: Thanks to their unique construction, some I-joists, including Boise Cascade® I-Joists, are 20 percent stronger than comparably sized dimension lumber.
+Strength: Thanks to their unique construction, BCI joists are up to 20 percent stronger than comparably sized dimension lumber.

-Easier Handling: Dimensional lumber can be heavy and difficult to handle, but I-joists are lightweight, helping to reduce labor hours and labor costs.
+Easier Handling: Open-Web Floor Trusses (OWFT) and dimensional lumber can be heavy and difficult to handle, but BCI joists are lightweight, helping reduce labor hours and labor costs.

 Always Consistent: I-joists are engineered and manufactured for reliability — you’ll receive the same carefully made, consistently performing, and professionally inspected product time after time.